 - Moderna’s COVID-19 vaccine.
 This vaccine requires two doses, 28 days apart.
 Click on the link to learn more about how this vaccine works.

 - Johnson & Johnson’s Janssen vaccine.
 This vaccine requires only one dose.
-ON HOLD.

 Do I need health insurance to get a vaccine?